 Green Flag Award Scheme for Parks and Green Spaces

-Launched in 1996, the scheme has now been running for 23 years.
-The Green Flag Award is managed by Keep Britain Tidy on behalf of the Department for Levelling Up, Housing and Communities.
+Launched in 1996, the Green Flag Award is managed by Keep Britain Tidy on behalf of the Department for Levelling Up, Housing and Communities.
+Natural England has embedded Green Flag Award standards as one of the national benchmarks for green space quality in the Green Infrastructure Framework.

 The objective of the Green Flag Award scheme is to encourage the provision of good quality public parks and green spaces that are managed in environmentally sustainable ways.
 The Green Flag Award helps to create public recognition of good quality green spaces and people’s confidence in them.
 The Award aspires to raise expectations of what a public green space can offer.